atorson/amazon-product-word-cloud/README.md

   - uses Akka Streams stream analytics module implementation:
        a) allows to batch new product descriptions over a given (configurable) time window to optimize the TreeMap sorting frequency (default window is 1000 millisec)
        b) uses Akka Stream flow with Publisher Actor source and Foreach sink (that updates the word cloud cache) to pipeline the word cloud data processing logic
-       c) uses simple word Tokenizer which is based on regex, hard-coded stop words and Stanford NLP stemmer
+       c) uses simple EnglishWordTokenizer which is based on regex, hard-coded stop words and Stanford NLP stemmer
+  - the local Akka flow that processes the word cloud flow - is micro-batched (configurable via 'wordcloud' sub-config, default is 1sec) to manage the CPU load (important when data grows large)

-Advanced version:
+Distributed version:

   - uses Distributed store module implementation:
       a) all product IDs and word cloud versions are stored in Redis cache (it has very suitable structures for both)
       b) new product IDs to be processed are sent to a Kafka queue
   - uses Spark Streams streams analytics module implementation:
+      a) micro-batched (configurable via 'wordcloud' sub-config, default is 1sec) naturally by Spark Streaming
-      a) Spark Streams job is reading from Kafka, periodically saving its state by key in a checkpoint and updating word cloud results in Redis
+      b) Spark Streams job is reading from Kafka, periodically saving its state by key in a checkpoint and updating word cloud results in Redis
-      b) Spark MLib is used for Tokenization
+      c) simple EnglishWordTokenizer is used for Tokenization (instead of MLib)

-#Running

-You should start Redis (on default port 6379) and then:

-       $ sbt run

-#Testing

-To run all tests:

-        $ sbt test
+      d) simple countByValue() is used (instead of complex probabilistic structures like Count-Min Sketch)
+      e) does not use Spark accumulators to handle county increments: Redis SortedSet zincrby() is handling that

 #Launching

         $ sbt assembly

         It produces a fat jar in the /target/scala-x.xx folder.
-Launch this jar using 'java -jar the-jar-name.jar' command with optional -b parameter for Basic mode
+Launch this jar using 'java -jar the-jar-name.jar' command with optional -BFG parameter for Distributed mode

+#Dependencies

+        Local mode does not require any additional external services (other than Amazon) running: it has all its dependencies (Akka 2.4 and Swagger-Akka-Http 0.6) embedded

+        Distributed mode has extra dependencies embedded:
+           - Akka-Stream-Kafka 0.13
+           - Redis-React 0.8
+           - Spark 2.0.1
+           - Spark-Stream-Kafka-0-10 2.01
+        Most important, the Distributed mode has extra of external service dependencies that must be up and running and available for client connections
+        See the wordcloud.conf for the external service endpoints (all are set at vendor defaults)

+           - Redis: distributed cache service.
+The embedded client version (Redis-React library) needs 2.8.x server versions Follow this link to install(on Ubuntu): https://redis.io/topics/quickstart

+           - Kafka: distributed pub/sub messaging queue.
+The embedded client version (Akka-Kafka) needs 0.10.x server versoions
+             Follow this link to install(on Ubuntu): https://devops.profitbricks.com/tutorials/install-and-configure-apache-kafka-on-ubuntu-1604-1/

 #Using HTTP

     	- /POST: uses a single query parameter 'ProductURL' defining a given Amazon product web page (as encoded URL string).